April is Foot Health Awareness Month! And Spring is the perfect time to get your feet healthy and in tip-top shape.

 3 Simple Tips For Healthy Feet

 2. How Active Are You?
-Being active and getting the recommend daily physical activity helps strengthen the bones, muscles and ligaments in your feet (and your body) and reduces your risk of disease.
+Being active and getting the recommended daily physical activity helps strengthen the bones, muscles, and ligaments in your feet (and your body) and reduces your risk of disease.
 Keeping your feet active also helps reduce foot problems that come from aging feet.

 3. Do You Have a Trusted Foot Doctor?
-Seeing a trusted podiatrist is the best way get rid of your foot problem.
-If you have foot pain Having annual foot exam by your podiatrist can also help prevent future foot problems and detect other health conditions such as peripheral arterial disease, heart disease and diabetes.
+Seeing a trusted podiatrist is the best way to get rid of your foot problem.
+If you have foot pain Having an annual foot exam by your podiatrist can also help prevent future foot problems and detect other health conditions such as peripheral arterial disease, heart disease, and diabetes.

 Don't take your feet for granted.
 Talk to your podiatrist about your feet and how to keep them healthy.

 Fun Foot Facts: How Much Do You Know?